typelevel/governance/.github/ISSUE_TEMPLATE/2-project-migration.md

 ### For All Projects:

-- [ ] Add project to the site by [adding a file here](https://github.com/typelevel/typelevel.github.com/tree/development/collections/_projects)
+- [ ] Add project to the site by [adding an entry to the projects.yml file](https://github.com/typelevel/typelevel.github.com/blob/development/_data/projects.yml)

 ### Announcements